khongten001/DelphiIMAPI2Burning/README.md

 I've also created a demo for the library, but unfortunately, I can't test it at the moment since my current PC doesn't have a burner.
 However, I hope that this library will be helpful to other developers looking for a solution to their burning needs.

 Finally, I want to note that my library uses DevExpress for the ComboBox compilation with drive icons.

-However, this dependency can be easily removed if the user prefers not to have icons displayed next to the drive name.
-Thank you for checking out my library, and I hope it proves to be useful for your projects!
+if you want to use devexpresses with the CxImageCoboBox which provides the system images in the device combo, use the USE_DEVEXPRESS compilation directive